City Comparison

 Schools

-Williamsburg leads on school quality with a 84% average pass rate (rated Strong) compared to 80% in Charlottesville.
-Top schools in Charlottesville include Charlottesville High School and Buford Middle School.
-In Williamsburg, families look to Lafayette High School and Warhill High School.
+Charlottesville has a 80% average SOL pass rate; Williamsburg has 84% (2024 state assessment data).
+Public schools in Charlottesville include Charlottesville High School and Buford Middle School; in Williamsburg, Lafayette High School and Warhill High School.
 See Charlottesville schools | See Williamsburg schools

 Charlottesville